TABLE OF CONTENTS

 From this tab, you can:

-- View details of the repository such as its system (SCM tool), compliance status after applying all the predefined checks provided by Aqua, and the last scanned details
+- View details of the repository such as its system (Source Code Management tool), compliance status after applying all the predefined checks provided by Aqua, and the last scanned details

-- Obtain a summary of the security findings detected in each repository: presence of vulnerabilities, misconfigurations, and sensitive data such as passwords or tokens
+- Obtain a summary of the security findings detected in each repository and further categorization by their severity.
+These security findings are vulnerabilities, misconfigurations, sensitive data such as passwords or tokens, and misconfigurations detected in the pipelines connected to the specific repository

 - Sort the repositories according to the severity of the vulnerabilities detected, at the top of the page